Rapid7 vs CrowdStrike: Cloud Security Detection Compared

 • InsightIDR serves as Rapid7's cloud-native SIEM solution, combining behavioral analytics, threat intelligence, and automation with fast deployment speeds.
 The platform's attack chain visualization maps detections to the MITRE ATT&CK framework and provides at-a-glance investigation timelines that can accelerate incident investigations by up to 20x.

 • InsightVM is Rapid7’s vulnerability management product.
-It goes beyond traditional scanning with its attacker analytics to prioritize vulnerabilities based on potential business impact.
+It expands upon traditional vulnerability scanning by incorporating attacker analytics to prioritize risks.
 InsightVM uses Real Risk scores that extend beyond simple CVSS ratings to provide more nuanced risk assessment.
 The platform continuously identifies and assesses risk across cloud, virtual, and containerized infrastructure.

 • InsightCloudSec delivers in-depth cloud security posture management (CSPM) through an agentless architecture that connects to cloud service provider APIs for near real-time visibility.
 For organization-level CloudTrail ingestion, events typically appear within 10–15 minutes, though actual timeliness depends on your configuration and the cloud provider’s delivery speed.